 Identification of Dynamic Value

-In some complex cases, NeoLoad unable to identify all the dynamic value, hence you have to go for manual correlation.
+In some complex cases, NeoLoad is unable to identify all the dynamic values, hence you have to go for manual correlation.

 The easiest way to start the dynamic value identification method is ‘Check User Path’.
 Run the ‘Check User Path’ and validate the script against ‘New User’.
 If it fails then there is a possibility of correlation in that particular request.
 Let’s see with an example: